eProsima/Fast-DDS/examples/C++/LateJoiners/README.txt

 The application creates a Publisher and posts 20 samples on the topic BEFORE creating the subscriber.
 Then it creates a Transient-Local and a Volatile subscriber and it posts 20 more samples.
 After analyzing the contexts the subscribers you will see:

-* The Volatile Subsciber only holds the las 20 samples sent after its creation.
+* The Volatile Subsciber only holds the last 20 samples sent after its creation.
 * The Transient-Local Subscriber holds all samples, including the 20 that were sent before its creation.

 4. Built-in tests